The life-changing magic of five minute ‘to-do’ lists

 So there you go – that’s my simple trick for working on my business, even when I am super-busy working in it.
 Remember, you not be able to dedicate a week at a time to business growth.
 But five minutes here and there a few times throughout the week?
 That’s totally doable.

-What would you put on your five-minute business building list?
+What would you put on your five-minute business growth building list?